Cairo International Stadium: 2006 Africa Cup of Nations

+2009 FIFA U-20 World Cup

+Several matches of the 2009 FIFA U-20 World Cup were played at the stadium, including the two semifinals, the third-place match, and the final between Brazil and Ghana.
+Ghana became the first African country to win the youth tournament.

 2019 Africa Cup of Nations

 The stadium was one of the venues for the 2019 Africa Cup of Nations.

 The following games were played at the stadium during the 2019 Africa Cup of Nations: